Senior Client Partner, North America

 December could be a real crunch.
 Indeed, the month includes only about 15 days on which leaders can expect to have most of their teams working.

 To be sure, experts say the additional time off isn’t necessarily a bad thing.
 “We believe this is positive, both for employees’ mental health and the retention of talent,” says Radhika Papandreou, Korn Ferry’s president of North America.
 Plus, flexibility around when and where they work has become increasingly important to employees worldwide.
-Indeed, the 10,000 professionals who took part in Korn Ferry’s Workforce 2024 survey said that flexibility was the most important benefit a new employer could offer them—above generous compensation or even high job security.
+Indeed, the 10,000 professionals who took part in Korn Ferry’s Workforce 2024 survey said that flexibility was the most important benefit a new employer could offer them—above generous compensation or even job security.
 “Flexibility is one of the reasons people stay or leave,” Royal says.

 To get through the end-of-year period successfully, experts suggest that leaders prioritize team coordination, blocking out time where all team members—or most of them, at least—can work on group assignments.
 The goal here is to minimize the number of projects left hanging because of a key person’s absence.
 After coordinating teams, leaders should encourage workers to use the remaining time for individual projects.